About the Library

 The current collection includes books, microfiche, and periodicals focusing on Illinois and Federal legal research and practice.
 We also have an extensive collection of materials published by the Illinois Institute for Continuing Legal Education.

-The Law Library is staffed by a law librarian, a paralegal and a judicial assistant who can assist you with print and online legal resources.
+The Law Library is staffed by a law librarian, a senior clerk and an administrative assistant who can assist you with print and online legal resources.
 You may visit in person, call, or email them.
-Legal Advice
+There are no attorneys on staff at the law library.

 The Law Librarian and staff are prohibited from offering anything that may be construed as legal advice.
 The Library staff can direct patrons to court forms, procedural information, and laws, but the final decision of the usefulness or propriety of the materials lies squarely with the patron.